nlfiedler/exaf-rs/README.md

 ## Objectives

 First and foremost, the purpose of this project is to satisfy my own needs, and it is written in [Rust](https://www.rust-lang.org) so that I can use it within my own Rust-based applications.
 If it happens to be useful to others, fantastic, and I would be more than happy to continue developing toward that end.
-The next task will be to provide a full-featured binary as well as a [Rust](https://www.rust-lang.org) library with an interface similar to that of the [tar crate](https://docs.rs/tar/latest/tar/).

 ## Build and Run